10up/restricted-site-access/readme.txt

 1. Plenty of inline help!
 Looks and behaves like native WordPress help.

 == Changelog ==

+= 7.0.0 =
+* Feature: WP-CLI support! 🎉
+* Feature: Whitelist IPs via the `RSA_IP_WHITELIST` constant.
+* Feature: Use WordPress.org-provided language packs instead of bundled translations.
+* Bug fix: Restrict "virtual pages" and allow them to be used as the unrestricted page, such as with BuddyPress.
+* Bug fix: Hide settings properly when no published pages exist.
+* Bug fix: Avoid double slashes in asset URLs that can lead to 404 errors.

 = 6.2.1 =
 * Bug fix: Don't redirect logged-in users viewing the site in a single site install.